Saving For College With A 529 Account

 - There are high contribution limits.
 Unlike a Roth IRA, there are no effective limits to what you can contribute to these plans (other than the full cost of attendance of the college education).
 For wealthy contributors, this can save a significant amount of future taxes.

-- While the student is the beneficiary of the fund, you remain the owner and have full control over the account and the disbursements from it.
+- While the student is the beneficiary of the fund, you remain the owner of the account and have full control of the disbursements from it.

 If you’re wondering, saving money in a 529 account does not reduce the family’s eligibility for need-based financial aid, assuming the money would have been saved elsewhere and used to pay for college.
 However, if you think you’ll be eligible for need-based financial aid, a Roth IRA can be better than a 529.